 5. Develop new methods of work

-Once you have worked out the areas for improvement in work processes, it's time to eliminate unnecessary actions, rearrange or automate process steps, and develop more effective workflows.
+Once you have worked out the areas for improvement in work processes, it's time to eliminate unnecessary actions and manual work, rearrange or automate business process steps, and develop more effective workflows.

 6. Process management